1. Brain-based Time Management

-This hands-on 3 hour class shows you how to support your brain so you can be more efficient with time, more effective in planning, and experience less stress/overwhelm.
 We often feel that we have too much to do and not enough time to do it in.
 Imagine finishing your workday with confidence that you remembered and handled everything you needed to.
+With brain-based time management, that’s possible!

-This class includes concrete tools and strategies to stay on track and on time, plan your day/week, and prioritize your workload.
+Get concrete tools and strategies to stay on track and on time, plan your day/week, and prioritize your workload.
+And most importantly, you’ll find out what your brain needs to get you through the day with ease, enjoyment, and energy.

 Mary Ellen Baker provided realistic, useful strategies combined with education in executive function to empower those in the class to improve our efficiency AND calm/mindfulness.
 I have tried classes like this before, and this is by far the biggest “bang for the buck.”Maude Hines, Assoc.
 Prof., PSU

-In this hands-on, 3 hour class, you will:
+In this live, hands-on three-hour class, you will:

-- Identify what you need to stay on task
+- Clarify what you need to get done.

-What does your brain need to plan, prioritize and get those projects done?
+What does your brain need to get things done?

 This was a great class that reminded me of some organizational tools I should be using but more importantly grounded the advice in psychological & neurological principles that helped them make sense.